Caitlin Moran (rugby league): Playing career

 Moran was a member of the winning Australia women's national rugby league team squad for the 2017 Women's Rugby League World Cup.
 She went on to play a pivotal role, including kicking a decisive field goal in the final.

 In June 2018, Moran, along with Ali Brigginshaw, Brittany Breayley, Heather Ballinger and Teuila Fotu-Moala, were named as the five marquee players for the Brisbane Broncos women's team which commenced playing in the NRL Women's Premiership in September.
 However, in the previous month, Moran suffered an anterior cruciate ligament injury which ruled her out of the inaugural NRL Women's season.
 This meant she missed being part of the club's premiership win.

 In June 2022, Moran signed with the Newcastle Knights for the 2022 season.
 In round 3 of the 2022 season, she made her NRLW debut for the Knights against the Parramatta Eels.

 On 2 October 2022, Moran played in the Knights' 32-12 NRLW Grand Final win over the Parramatta Eels.

+After the 2023 season, Moran parted ways with the Knights.